 With his brother actively working in the music business, Louis moved into antique furniture repair first in New Haven and lastly in Orange, Connecticut, although he continued to assist his family at their music store by repairing violins and guitars.
 When the family store downsized, Mr. DiLeone began to split his time between the music store and his home shop where he could accommodate the growing demand for his double bass repair work.

-Over the years Lou has collected and subsequently restored a number of amazing instruments.
-Today he still has available a number of incredibly rare double basses, lovingly restored.
+Over the years Lou collected and subsequently restored a number of amazing instruments.
+While alive he owned a number of incredibly rare double basses, lovingly restored.
 Among these are an early American Prescott and an extraordinarily rare Italian Pallotta.

 In 1978, looking for his first upright bass, Mike Asetta visited the DiLeone Music Store on State Street in New Haven.
 Johnie DiLeone directed Mike to his brother Lou.
 The invitation to visit Lou’s double bass workshop in Orange became a life altering event!
 Here was a stunning collection of basses for sale and many more in various restoration phases.
 The sight of basses with tops off or clamps on, all appearing so clean and precisely controlled; each repair a true work of art, intrigued Mike.
 Soon after this initial introduction, Mike took a bass belonging to another bassist to Lou DiLeone and asked him how to repair the damaged bass bar.
-Recognizing Asetta’s interest, Lou encouraged Mike’s study, a process now decades long, resulting in a warm friendship continuing today!
+Recognizing Asetta’s interest, Lou encouraged and trained Mike Asetta for decades.

 Inquiries invited, please contact Mike at 860-685-1621 or email email@example.com